This post may contain affiliate links. Please read our disclosure policy.

 This brief video shows how easy it is to make 2-Ingredient Crock Pot French Onion Meatballs at home:

-- Weight Watchers Weekly Dinner Meal Plan Featuring these Easy Slow Cooker Meatballs
+- Check out this Weight Watchers Weekly Dinner Meal Plan Featuring these Easy Slow Cooker Meatballs or this collection of WW Friendly Recipes for Meatballs.

 Itโs great!!
 I will make over and over again!
 Honestly, there is nothing easier!
 Thank you for this recipe!